floragunncom/search-guard-docs/_docs/saml_authentication.md

 # SAML Authentication

-**This is preliminary documentation for the Search Guard SAML Beta.
-Configuration keys and other values are subject to change.**

 Search Guard supports user authentication via SAML Single Sign-On.
 Search Guard implements the Web Browser SSO profile of the SAML 2.0 protocol.

 This profile is intended to be used with web browsers.
 It is not a general-purpose way of authenticating users against Search Guard, so it is not meant for using it with other REST clients.
 The primary use case is to support Kibana Single Sign-On.